- Code ASIA8020

 This course has been adjusted for remote participation in Semester 1 2021 due to COVID-19 restrictions.
 On-campus activities may also be available.

-Graduate students are re-introduced to the academic environment and to the advanced skills necessary for the investigation, critical analysis, evaluation, synthesis, and communication of complex information.
-Graduate students plan, research and execute an individual research project related to course themes.
-Weekly classes offer an interactive learning environment that fosters a spirit of inquiry and reinforces intellectual standards, clarity and critical thinking.
+The seminar will (re-)introduce postgraduate students to the academic environment and advanced skills that are necessary for investigation, critical analysis, evaluation, synthesis, and communication of complex information.
+Postgraduate students plan and execute an individual research project related to one of the course themes and engage in an interactive learning environment that fosters a spirit of inquiry and reinforces intellectual standards.

 Upon successful completion, students will have the knowledge and skills to:

 - Demonstrate an advanced knowledge of key national and transnational issues in Asia and the Pacific;